 Woodmont College was founded in 2011, achieved state licensure in 2012, and achieved institutional accreditation in 2018.
-In 2020, Woodmont College was reaccredited by the DEAC until 2025.
+In 2020, Woodmont College was reaccredited by the DEAC.
+In 2023, Woodmont College was awarded NECHE regional accreditation.
 Woodmont College is authorized in all 50 states of the United States.

 Accreditation is a private, voluntary, non-governmental peer-review process that reviews the educational quality of an institution or program.
 In the United States, accreditation is the primary means of assuring educational quality.
 Accreditation status confirms that an institution has voluntarily undergone a comprehensive self-study and peer examination that demonstrates the institution meets standards of accreditation.